markmnl/fmsg/SPECIFICATION.md

 ### Notes on Message Definition

 * Square brackets "[ ]" indicate fields or part thereof may not exist on a message.
 Where the brackets surround the name, e.g. pid, the whole field my not be present (which in the case of pid is only valid if the message is not a reply).
 Where they surround part of the type, that part may not be present, e.g. list of attachment headers will not be present if unit8 prefix is 0.
 * The topic field is set only on the first message sent in a thread making topic immutable because it cannot be changed by subsequent replies.
-Presentations of message threads can of course choose whether to use this or something else.
+(Presentations of message threads can of course choose whether to use this or something else).

 ### Notes on Time

 Only one time field is present on a message and this time is stamped by the sending host when it acquired the message.
-Implementations could associate any additional data they want with messages, in the case of timestamps this could be time message sent on to remote host, but only the one time field is transmitted in a message which must be time acquired by sending host.
+Implementations COULD associate additional data they want with messages, such as the time message was delivered.

 fmsg includes some time checking and controls, rejecting messages too far in future or past compared to current time of the receiver, and, checking replies cannot claim to be sent before their parent (See [Reject or Accept Response](#reject-or-accept-response)).
-Of course this all relies on accuracy of clocks being used so some leniancy is granted determined by the receiving host.
-Futhermore, a host may not be reachable for some time so greater leniancy should be given to messages from the past.
-Since the time field is stamped by the sending host - they need only concern themselves that their clock is accurate.
+Of course this all relies on accuracy of clocks being used, so some leniancy is granted determined by the receiving host.
+Futhermore, a host may not be reachable for some time so greater leniancy SHOULD be given to messages from the past.
+Since the time field is stamped by the sending host - one only need concern themselves that their clock is accurate.

 ### Flags